 2021 Stats: 56 GP, 13 G, 16 A, 29 P (0.52 points per game)

 Stastny will be 36 in December, but he continues to grade out fairly well by RAPM.
-He’s not scoring at the same rate at five-on-five as he used to — he also spent some time on the wing this season — but he still ended up scoring at a 42-point pace this season.
+He’s not scoring at the same rate at five-on-five as he used to — he also spent some time on the wing this season — but he still ended up scoring at a 42-point pace.
 He’s actually scored above a 40-point pace for 16 straight seasons, so if you’re looking to add some offense into your bottom six, it’s tough to argue against Stastny.

 He is also a 54-55% player in the faceoff circle who you can use as a left-handed faceoff specialist on the penalty kill.
 After carrying a $6.5 million cap hit this season, given his age and drop in production, he’ll have to take a steep pay cut.